Home

 For really cool decorative painting ideas that you can apply to children's rooms or any room, for that matter, I recommend that you investigate using rubber stamping on your walls.
 Check out the eBook, Creative Stamping for Walls & Furniture.

-Strategy # 9 For Decorating Childrens Rooms - Childrens Bedroom Furniture
+Strategy # 9 Childrens Bedroom Furniture

 At a minimum you will need a bed, desk, lamp, and side table for your child's room, especially for teenagers.